skybaseinnovations/skypay-sdk/README.md

     @override
   void initState() {
     Skypay.initConfig(
-        navigatorKey: widget.navigatorKey, accessKey: "870027");
+        navigatorKey: widget.navigatorKey,
+        apiKey: "870027",
+        );
     super.initState();
   }
     ```
-    Replace the accessKey with your api key
+    Replace the apiKey with your api key

 ## Initialize Payment

+To initiate a payment, use this code snippet with Skypay.
+Don't forget to set the orderId and amount as needed.
+Customize success, failure, and cancellation events to match your app.

 ```bash
 Skypay.initPayment(